 When the temperatures drop down below freezing and the water in your pipes freeze and enlarge, it can create anything from a minimal leak, to a complete flooding of your home.
-HouseLogic.com said that water damage from burst pipes is one of the most usual homeowners insurance claims, with the standard claim costing approximately $5000.
+HouseLogic.com said that water damage from ruptured pipes is one of the most usual homeowners insurance claims, with the standard claim costing approximately $5000.

 So what can you do in the event you think your pipes might be frozen?
 Peitz Service Experts is here to with some tips.